yamule/BF-align/README.md

 ## Protocol

-1. Construct frames for all of residues using backbone N, CA, C atoms or 3 CAs (although it may not be a fully independent).
+1. Construct frames for all of residues using backbone N, CA, C atoms or 3 CAs (although it may not be a fully sequence independent).
 2. Perform all-against-all structural alignment with frames.
 3. Optional: Re-align atoms using Biopython's SVDSuperimposer, using the result of step 2 as the initial 'seed'.